JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

+To simulate a variant of the S-curve structure with a removed region ("hole"), we define the function `gen_scurvehole(n, p)`.
+This function produces `n` observations in a $p$-dimensional space where the first three dimensions describe the S-curve manifold, and remaining dimensions add low-variance Gaussian noise.
+A subset of observations near a designated anchor point is excluded to introduce a hole in the manifold.

+To simulate missing regions on the manifold, a fixed anchor point $(0, 1, 0, \ldots)$ is defined in $p$-dimensional space.
+All observations within a Euclidean distance of $\sqrt{0.3} \approx 0.5477$ from the anchor are removed:

+$$
+\text{remove if} \quad \sum_{j=1}^p (X_j - a_j)^2 \leq 0.3
+$$.

+This exclusion creates a hole in the manifold centered near the middle vertical region of the S-curve.

 <div class="layout-chunk" data-layout="l-body">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span><span class='va'>scurvehole</span> <span class='op'>&lt;-</span> <span class='fu'>gen_scurvehole</span><span class='op'>(</span>n <span class='op'>=</span> <span class='fl'>1000</span>, p <span class='op'>=</span> <span class='fl'>4</span><span class='op'>)</span></span></code></pre></div>